-StarHub’s cable TV service will stop on 30 September 2019.
-Once this happens, you will no longer be able to watch TV programmes on StarHub TV, or free-to-air-channels.
-You will also have no more Internet connection, which means no more video streaming, music streaming, or web surfing.
-You will also not be able to make or receive calls.
+StarHub’s cable TV service ended on 30 September 2019, so we’re no longer be able to watch TV programmes on StarHub TV, or free-to-air-channels.
+We also have no more Internet connection (which means no more video streaming, music streaming, or web surfing), and are also not able to make or receive calls.

 How do I know if I have to make the switch to fibre?

 You will need to make the switch if:

 - You have a coaxial TV cable connected to your TV set from a wall-mounted box named ‘SCV’

 - You have a cable modem connected to PCs or routers for Internet access

 - The serial number on the front lower right corner of your set-top box is not GX-SH435EH or GX-SH530IP

 - You have one of the following broadband cable modems: D-Link: DCM604, DCM712 or DCM3012G, CISCO: DPC3925 or Linksys: WCG200 or SBG1000

 How do I make the switch to fibre?